pyeventsourcing/esdbclient/README.md

 Probably the three most useful methods of `EventStoreDBClient` are:

-* `append_events()` This method can be used to record new events in a particular "stream".
-This is useful for example when executing a command in an application that mutates an aggregate.
+* `append_to_stream()` This method can be used to record new events in a particular "stream".
+This is useful, for example, when executing a command in an application that mutates an aggregate.
 This method is "atomic" in that either all or none of the events will be recorded.

-* `get_stream_events()` This method can be used to retrieve all the recorded events in a "stream".
-This is useful for example when reconstructing an aggregate before executing a command in an application.
+* `read_stream()` This method can be used to retrieve all the recorded events in a "stream".
+This is useful, for example, when reconstructing an aggregate from recorded events before executing a command in an application that creates new events.

 * `subscribe_to_all()` This method can be used to receive all recorded events in the database.
-This is useful in downstream event-processing components, and supports processing events with "exactly-once" semantics (see below).
+This is useful, for example, in event-processing components because it supports processing events with "exactly-once" semantics.

 The example below uses an "insecure" EventStoreDB server running locally on port 2114.